An Update on COVID-19

 Nothing is more important to us than the safety of our customers and cooks.
 The cooks that work with Foodom follow FDA and CDC recommended guidelines when they are in your kitchen.

-Here are the measurements taken by the cooks before, during, and after the in-home cooking service:
+Here are the measures taken by the cooks before, during, and after the in-home cooking service:

 - Self-health check before coming to your home and If one is sick, another personal cook will take their place